 As part of its effort to adapt its products to the ultra-Orthodox sector, PAGI offers unique banking services tailored to the various needs at different stages of an ultra-Orthodox person's life, which are characterized by different economic abilities and financial needs.
 Unique products and tracks are also offered to specific sub-segments of the sector, such as young workers, students and small business owners.
-Some of the tracks include financial consultation, in order to help customers increase their financial independence.
+Some of the tracks include financial independence.
 In addition, PAGI has a dedicated credit card club for the community, in which hundreds of businesses offer discounts to cardholders on charges for consumer goods and at businesses for the ultra-Orthodox community.